classDiagram

 add.interval.col(

-FUN = "pk.calc.exposure.ratio", # must be a character string, not the function object
+FUN = "pk.calc.demo.ratio", # must be a character string, not the function object

 unit_type = "unitless",